Regents Park, New South Wales: Sport

 The Regents Park Saints Football Club are a junior football club that plays in the Granville & District Soccer Football Association.
 The club's colours are maroon and yellow, and their home ground is Princes Park.

 Local Government Area

 The heritage-listed system of triple main water pipelines connecting Pipehead in Guildford with Potts Hill Reservoir (also known locally as 'The Pipelines') is the demarcation line between Cumberland and Canterbury-Bankstown Councils.
 While the majority of the suburb falls within the local government area of Cumberland Council, the part of the suburb which lies south-west of the Pipehead-Potts Hill pipelines falls within the City of Canterbury-Bankstown.
 Regents Park is in the federal electoral division of Blaxland, currently held by Jason Clare, of the Australian Labor Party.

-For NSW state elections, Regents Park is predominantly in the state electoral district of Bankstown.
-This seat is currently held by Tania Mihailuk.
+For NSW state elections, Regents Park is predominantly in the state electoral district of Auburn.
+This seat is currently held by Lynda Voltz.

 Demographics

-Data from the 2016 census reveals that Regents Park has a population of 4,926.
+Data from the 2021 census reveals that Regents Park has a population of 4,990.
 Of this population: